caas-team/GoKubeDownscaler/README.md

 "h"       # hours
 ```

+See [Golangs official documentation](https://pkg.go.dev/time#ParseDuration) for more information

 ## Concepts

 ### Layers

 Layers are layers of values.
-If the highest Layer doesn't have a value, it falls through it and tries to get it from the next lower layer.
+If the highest Layer doesn't have a value, it falls through it and tries to get the value from the next lower layer.

 #### Layer Hierarchy